elastocera/.github/profile/README.md

 AI-powered diagnostic tool for OpenShift, Kubernetes, ODF/Ceph, and Linux infrastructure.
 Reduces full health-check analysis from hours to minutes by collecting operational data, scoring it by category, and surfacing correlated issues across components.
 Outputs PDF reports, supports Gemini, Claude, Grok, OpenAI, and local Ollama, with automatic anonymization of sensitive data and a PatternFly 6 web interface.
 [#ai-health-check-tool](https://redhat.enterprise.slack.com/archives/C092DAVQ2KC)

+## HyperShift Automation Playbooks

+Ansible [Hypershift Automation](https://github.com/Hypershift-Automation/) for the parts of OpenShift fleet management that actually hurt: HyperShift hosted control planes on bare metal, day-2 operations that ship without breaking PVCs, multi-cluster import into RHACM without taking down the hosting cluster, KubeVirt live migration between clusters and a whole bunch of other things you won't easily find.

 ## Research and Writing

 Technical deep dives, post-mortems, and architecture analysis at [elastocera.com](https://elastocera.com).